seoyoochan/generator-backbone-laser/readme.md

 ## Scripts Best Practices
   - Always create a module folder(+ submodules optionally)
   - Grouping and Separating by Feature (Feature Layer, No MV* Layer)
-  - Router must not know about view.
+  - Router must not know about view.<br/>
     It only invokes one centralized controller(Application controller) and one method.
   - Application controller loads all the rest of controllers
   - Each module has only one controller
   - Application view is responsible for rendering many diverse layout forms(1 column, 2 columns, 3 columns, and etc.)